25 Popular Fruits—Ranked by Sugar Content!

 Fiber: 0.6 g

-For being so low on our list, you're probably wondering why watermelon gets a bad rap for being high in sugar.
-It could partly be because it tastes so sweet, and it's low in slow-digesting fiber, causing it to rank high on the glycemic index; however, in reality, it has a very small impact on your blood sugar levels because it's low in total carbs.
-Good news, because watermelon has some impressive health benefits.
-Research conducted at the University of Kentucky showed that eating watermelon may improve lipid profiles and lower fat accumulation.
-We're looking forward to those summer watermelon-eating contests!
+For being so low on our list, you’re probably wondering why watermelon gets a bad rap for being high in sugar.
+It could partly be because it tastes so sweet, and it’s low in slow-digesting fiber, causing it to rank high on the glycemic index; however, in reality, it has a very small impact on your blood sugar levels because it’s low in total carbs.
+Good news, because watermelon has some impressive health benefits: Research published in the Journal of Nutritional Biochemistry showed that eating watermelon may improve lipid profiles and lower fat accumulation.
+We’re looking forward to those summer watermelon-eating contests!

 Total Sugar: 1 cup, halves, 7.4 g